This Cá Kho (or Cá Kho Tộ) recipe comes straight from my mom’s kitchen—tender catfish braised in a rich caramelized sauce.

 - ½ tsp salt (adjust to taste)

-- ½ tbsp granulated sugar (for caramelizing; can be substituted with Vietnamese caramel sauce, dark soy sauce, or molasses)
+- ½ tbsp granulated sugar (for caramelizing; can substitute with Vietnamese caramel sauce, dark soy sauce, or molasses)

 - 1 tbsp cooking oil